Southern Railway routes west of Salisbury: Securing territory

 Often new railways in a locality were promoted by local interests, often wishing their line to be worked, or purchased, by one of the larger companies.
 Operation would be inconvenient if it were built to the gauge used by the rival, and the choice of gauge had to be made when seeking parliamentary authority for the construction.
 That choice implied—perhaps forced—alignment to one or other of the larger prospective parents.
 This led to the competition being characterised as the "gauge war".

 As the territory in the counties near London became saturated, thoughts of expansion turned to the relatively undeveloped west of England.
 The GWR and the Bristol & Exeter Railway working in partnership had formed a through route from London to Exeter in 1844, and with the South Devon Railway was to reach Plymouth in 1848; the three companies formed the powerful "broad gauge alliance".

 The broad gauge route to Exeter ran via Bristol, leaving much territory as yet unsecured, and despite the agreement, the LSWR determined to build a line to Exeter.
 But although it had reached Salisbury, this was a branch line from Bishopstoke (Eastleigh), and Exeter was 88 miles away.

-The onward development forms the main content of this article.